Performance Anomalies in Concurrent Data Structure Microbenchmarks: Comparison Lock-Free Binary Search Tree

-The approach followed in Setbench is to randomize insert and delete operations which will generate more accurate performance results in spite of possible errors in the implementation.
-A checksum validation step would prove beneficial in Synchrobench to catch such data structure related concurrency bugs.
-A checksum validation step, as employed in Setbench, compares the sum of keys inserted and deleted during the experiment to the sum of the final set of keys contained in the data structure following the experiment.
-The sum of final keys in the data structure should be equivalent to the sum of successfully inserted keys minus the set of successfully deleted keys across all threads.
-Incidentally, the implementation of the lock-free BST in Synchrobench was failing checksum validation.
-This update made to the Synchrobench microbenchmark utilizes the PRNG algorithm to randomly select an insert or delete operation.
-Therefore, the PRNG is not only used to generate random keys, but also to select the choice of update operation at random.
-This adjustment is labelled \texttt{Synchro4} and is the final correction to the Synchrobench microbenchmark.
-The data structure concurrency bug is updated in the next modification.
-A data structure implementation update is not considered to be an update to the Synchrobench microbenchmark architecture.
+It may also be noted that a \textit{checksum validation} step would prove beneficial in Synchrobench to catch data structure related concurrency bugs.
+A checksum validation verifies that the sum of keys inserted minus the sum of keys deleted into the CSet \textit{during} an experiment should equal the final sum of keys contained in the CSet \textit{following} the experiment.
+Incidentally, the implementation of the lock-free BST in Synchrobench was failing checksum validation. \texttt{Synchro4} is the final correction to the Synchrobench microbenchmark design.
+The data structure specific concurrency bug is updated in the next modification.